PeerAssets/peerassets-rfcs/0005-on-chain-voting-protocol-proposal.md

 Information describing the vote_init is attached as protobuf in the op_return output.

 Vote_init transaction can be sent by any party interested in the deck and and is understood by all clients subscribed to deck.

-### Deck vote init

-To enable voting on the deck, deck issuer has to make first blank vote_init and send it to deck_vote_tag.
-This transaction is called deck_vote_init.
-This transaction has to originate from the deck spawn address.

 ## Vote casting